SQL Basics — Hands-On Beginner SQL Walkthrough Analyzing Bike-Sharing

 un_query(query)

-You will often see that people capitalize the commmand keywords in their queries (a convention that we'll follow throughout this tutorial) but this is mostly a matter of preference.
+You will often see that people capitalize the commmand keywords in their queries (a convention that we'll follow throughout this post) but this is mostly a matter of preference.
 This capitalization makes the code easier to read, but it doesn't actually affect the code's function in any way.
 If you prefer to write your queries with lowercase commands, the queries will still execute correctly.

-Our previous example returned every column in the trips table.
-If we were only interested in the duration and start_date columns, we could replace the wildcard with the column names as follows:
+columns, we could replace the wildcard with the column names as follows:

 query = 'SELECT duration, start_date FROM trips LIMIT 5'